 If you believe there is an outbreak in your organisation/hospital with staff members displaying symptoms and you would like our assistance, please contact us by calling: 01223 216767 (ext 2767) or email.

-CUH and West Suffolk staff must notify their manager of any illness that could be related to a communicable disease and report to occupational health.
+CUH staff must notify their manager of any illness that could be related to a communicable disease and report to occupational health.
 The Infection Control Team must be informed if symptoms are suspected to be part of an outbreak or likely to initiate one.
 Symptomatic staff should be excluded from duty, leave the hospital and contact us as soon as they can for testing and support.